Muhammed-Rahif/Notes-RN/README.md

 ## ⛏️ Built Using <a name = "built_using"></a>

-- [React Native](https://reactnative.dev/) - A JS cross platform developing framwork
+- [React Native](https://reactnative.dev/) - React Native is a JavaScript framework for building cross platform softwares

 ## ✍️ Authors <a name = "authors"></a>